Who Is Zurich?

 These are just examples, though, and your actual costs could be quite different.
 It depends on your age, health status and lifestyle, as well as your cover choices.

-Compare Zurich Critical Illness Insurance Quotes & Get Expert Advice
+Compare Zurich Critical Illness Insurance Quotes and Get Specialist Advice

 There’s a lot to consider when taking out Critical Illness insurance.
 And Zurich is one of many competitive providers on the market.
 Each insurer has their own approach to risk and different definitions of certain conditions.
-So, having an expert on your side can make all the difference.
+So, having a specialist on your side can make all the difference.

-Our experts are completely independent and impartial.
+Our specialists are completely independent and impartial.
 This means we’ll research the whole of the Critical Illness market for you and make a recommendation to suit your personal needs.

 Not only that, but we’ll handle any potential complications on your behalf.
 If you’ve had previous ill health or take part in hazardous sports, we can use our negotiating power to find you the best possible cover.